Laveen, Phoenix: Walter Laveen

+Born on July 25, 1889, in Graceville, Big Stone county, Minnesota to Swedish immigrants, Andrew and Anna (Née Edlund) Laveen.
 In the early 1900s, Walter Emanuel Laveen Sr. and his family homesteaded an area encompassing all four corners of present-day 51st Avenue and Dobbins Road, where they also built the area's first general store on the southeast corner.
 Members of the Laveen family donated land adjacent to their store for a school built in 1913, and named "Laveen School."
 A second general store, the Del Monte Market, was built in 1908 at 27th Avenue and Dobbins Road, and is considered the oldest still-standing building in Laveen.

 In 1915, the U.S. Bureau of Reclamation noted the community was called Laveen and had a population of less than 25.
 In March 1918, Walter Laveen was appointed the area's first postmaster, and operated the post office in the back of his store.
 Laveen later served as Sheriff in Pinal County.

-On February 7th, 1946, Walter Laveen passed away in Case Grande, Pinal County, Arizona due to injuries sustained in an automobile accident two days prior.
+On February 7, 1946, Walter Laveen died in Case Grande, Pinal County, Arizona due to injuries sustained in an automobile accident two days prior.
 He was interred the same day at Greenwood Memory Lawn Cemetery.

 Dee Cheatham

 Armon Deconda "Dee" Cheatham Sr. succeeded Walter Laveen as postmaster, and served in the post for the next 30 years.
-Cheatham and his wife, Lula, were from Duncan, Arizona, where they had owned a dairy.
-In 1919, the Cheathams sold their dairy, and moved to Laveen along with Cheatham's brother, Shelton.
+Cheatham and his wife, Lula Ann, were from Duncan, Arizona, where they had owned a dairy.
+In 1919, the Cheathams sold their dairy, and moved to Laveen along with Cheatham's brother, Shelton Conroy Cheatham.

 Dee and Shelton bought the general store from the Laveens, along with 40 acre of farmland on the southeast corner of 51st Avenue and Dobbins Road.
 They sold the store after running it for a few years, and used the proceeds to set up separate farms.
 Shelton's farm was on the original 40 acre, while Dee and Lula moved south to 51st Avenue and Elliott Road, where they set up not only a new farm, but also a dairy.